 Our goal is to provide our medical examiners, families of decedents, outside investigating agencies, and the judicial system with timely, accurate, and advanced forensic analyses; and to provide expert interpretation of these analyses through testimony and deposition.
 The laboratories division includes the following: Toxicology, Histology, Human Genomics Unit/DNA, Scanning Electron Microscope lab (includes gunshot residue and toolmark analysis), Field Criminalistics and Evidence Control.
-The Forensic Sciences Laboratories Division’s Toxicology, Drug Chemistry, Human Genomics/DNA, and Scanning Electron Microscopy (gunshot residue and toolmark analysis) testing are accredited by ANAB (ANSI National Accreditation Board) in the field of Forensic Testing per accreditation standards set forth in ISO/IEC 17025:2017, ANAB Forensic Testing & Calibration AR 3125:2019, and FBI Quality Assurance Standards for Forensic DNA Testing Laboratories: 2020.
+Additionally, the Forensic Sciences Laboratories Division’s Toxicology, Drug Chemistry, Human Genomics/DNA, and Scanning Electron Microscopy (gunshot residue and toolmark analysis) testing are accredited by ANAB (ANSI National Accreditation Board) in the field of Forensic Testing per accreditation standards set forth in ISO/IEC 17025:2017, ANAB Forensic Testing & Calibration AR 3125:2019, and FBI Quality Assurance Standards for Forensic DNA Testing Laboratories: 2020.
 Our forensic blood alcohol testing program is licensed by the State of California (Title 17).

 For more information on additional testing, interagency assists and other requests.